Search Results for:

 It’s 1993, Mum won’t let Alice go to Funderland because Belfast is burning.

-Fast forward to the present day, where Alice meets Tim, finally falling in love but can she escape the legacy of a childhood shaped by conflict or is this the moment everything unravels?Troubled is an explosive tale of love, loss and human connection- told with tea and biscuits.
+‘How about Robin Hood, Prince of Thieves and Chinese chicken balls instead?’
+Fast forward to 2023, where Alice meets Tim, finally falling in love (finally) but can she escape the legacy of a childhood shaped by conflict or is this the moment everything unravels?
+Troubled is an extraordinary tale of love, loss and human connection- told with tea and biscuits.

-Blending storytelling, projection, and audience interaction, Troubled reckons with the past, offering us hope for the future.
+Blending storytelling, projection, and audience interaction, Troubled reckons with the past, offering us renewed hope for the future.

 ‘warm intelligence and humour, and a steady supply of tea and biscuits’ – The Scotsman